dell/redfish-ansible-module/README.md

 }
 ```

 These files are in the format *<host>_<timestamp>_<datatype>* and each contains valuable server inventory.

 Some Redfish APIs are only available in 14G PowerEdge servers.
-In addition, availabilty of Redfish APIs varies in 13G and 12G servers (though we are working to make them uniform across all supported servers).
+In addition, availability of Redfish APIs varies in 13G and 12G servers (though we are working to make them uniform across all supported servers).
 If you run a task for a Redfish API that is not available in a server, you will see an error displayed during playbook execution:

 ```
 TASK [Get Firmware Inventory] *********************************************************************